 For many students and their parents, the college application process is a source of tremendous anxiety.
 Fear not.
 If you familiarize yourself with this process and devote enough time to it, I’m confident that you’ll be able to make it through unscathed and end up at a quality college.

-In this article, I’ll take you through the complete college application timeline, detailing what you should be doing at each point in your high school career to ensure that you can submit exceptional college applications.
+In this article, we'll go over the college application deadlines you need to know.
+More importantly, we'll give you a complete college application timeline, detailing what you should be doing at each point in your high school career to ensure that you can submit exceptional college applications.

 Overview of the College Application Process

-If you want to successfully complete the college application process and make yourself as competitive for college admission as possible, you will be directly or indirectly working on your college application well before your applications are due.
+If you want to successfully complete the college application process, meet every college application deadline, and make yourself as competitive for college admission as possible, you will be directly or indirectly working on your college application well before your applications are due.
 In fact, if you have any intention of applying to selective colleges, this process can really begin as early as your freshman year.

 The major components of your application that will be evaluated are your transcript, your standardized test scores, your recommendations, your personal essay, and your extracurricular activities.

 In this article, I’ll walk you through an ideal college planning timeline to ensure that you’re able to have every aspect of your final application be as strong as possible.
 Keep in mind this college application timeline is a recommendation: you may find it makes sense to tackle these steps a little ahead of our suggestions.
 The thing to keep in mind is that you want to plan ahead.
 Waiting until the last minute can negatively impact your ability to get into your dream school.

 Freshman and Sophomore Years

 While you don’t have to seriously think about what colleges you want to apply to before your junior year, your first two years of high school will influence the quality of your college application.
 Even though there are a few colleges including University of California schools that won’t consider your freshman grades, your sophomore grades will definitely factor into your high school GPA and help determine whether you’re accepted to the college of your choice.